 Multimodal Brain Tumor Segmentation Challenge 2020: Participation Details

-Test Data availability & Performance Evaluation (August 17 — 28).
-The test scans are made available to each participating team that submitted a short paper, for a limited controlled time-window (48h) during 17 and 28 of August.
+Test Data availability & Performance Evaluation (August 24 — September 4).
+The test scans are made available to each participating team that submitted a short paper, for a limited controlled time-window (48h) during August 24 and September 4.
 Participants will be able to request different dates for the test data to be released to them, and should analyze the test data using their local computing infrastructure and submit their results 48-hours later in CBICA's Image Processing Portal (IPP).
 Participants that have not submitted a short paper, and the copyright form, will not be provided the testing data.
 Specifically, we will email the corresponding author of each paper (as noted in the BrainLes CMT submission system), to confirm the dates that each participating team wants to receive the links to download the testing data of this year’s competition.
 The participants will analyze the images using their local computing infrastructure and will have to submit their segmentation and survival-prediction results 48h later to CBICA's Image Processing Portal (IPP).

 Oral Presentations.
-The top-ranked participants will be contacted by the 4th of September to prepare slides for orally presenting their method during BraTS in MICCAI, on Oct.4.
+The top-ranked participants will be contacted by September 16 to prepare slides for orally presenting their method during the virtual BraTS session in MICCAI, on Oct.4.

 Announcement of Final Results (Oct 4).
-Results of the challenge will be reported during the BraTS'20 challenge in Lima, Peru, which will run as part of a joint event with the MICCAI 2020 Brain Lesions (BrainLes) Workshop and the MICCAI 2020 Computation Precision Medicine Challenge.
+Results of the challenge will be reported during the BraTS'20 challenge virtually (link to follow up soon), which will run as part of a joint event with the MICCAI 2020 Brain Lesions (BrainLes) Workshop and the MICCAI 2020 Computation Precision Medicine Challenge.

 Joint post-conference journal paper.
-In the weeks following the challenge, all participating teams will be offered the opportunity to be involved to the joint manuscript summarizing the results of BraTS 2020, that will be submitted to a high-impact journal in the field.
+All participating teams will be involved to the joint manuscript summarizing the results of BraTS 2020, that will be submitted to a high-impact journal in the field.
 To be involved in this manuscript the participating teams will be asked to provide their algorithm in a Docker container that will allow its assessment for reproducibility of results.
 Further information of what exactly is expected from the participating teams can be found in this page.

 Feel free to send any communication related to the BraTS challenge to email@example.com.